 ** the portfolios of Foreign Affairs, Justice, Sports and Women belong to the position of the Uluship and are transferred when the Uluship rotates

-Pulenuku, Panapa Sakaria (Nukunonu) - Minister of Health
+Pulenuku, Panapa Sakaria (Nukunonu) – Minister for Support Services

-Aliki Faipule, Foua Toloa (Fakaofo) - Minister for Energy
+Aliki Faipule, Foua Toloa (Fakaofo) - Minister for Energy, Minister for Transport

-Pulenuku, Otinielu Tuumuli (Fakaofo) - Minister for Telecommunications (Teletok)
+Pulenuku, Mose Pelasio (Fakaofo) - Minister for Telecommunications (Teletok)